UK sales, distribution and production house Altitude has boarded documentary Billie ahead of this month’s European Film Market (EFM) in Berlin.

 Altitude Film Distribution, which previously released the Oscar-winning Amy and the Oscar-nominated I Am Not Your Negro, has taken UK and Ireland rights as part of the deal.

 Arguably one of the greatest jazz singers of all time, Billie Holiday was a figure of controversy throughout her short life (she died at 44).
-A black woman who preferred white audiences, her story is one of exploitation, violent drug abuse, vindictive love affairs, and politics.
+Her story is one of exploitation, violent drug abuse, vindictive love affairs, and politics.

 In 1971, journalist Linda Kuehl set out to write the definitive biography of Billie.
 Over eight years, she tracked down and tape-recorded interviews with the characters who populated Holiday’s life, ranging from jazz greats including Charles Mingus, Sarah Vaughan, Tony Bennett and Count Basie to her step-parents and school friends, jail-mates and lawyers, pushers, pimps and even the FBI.